 HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

-One Subscription.
-Recipes and plans to help you live healthy.
+Delicious recipes, tips and more to help you live healthy, gluten-free.
 PLANS & PRICING ►

 Create this stunning seven-layer salad, an ideal dish for gatherings and family occasions.
 You'll love its colorful layers with crunchy iceberg lettuce, hard-boiled eggs, peas, bacon, and cheddar cheese complemented by a creamy dressing that adds a hint of sweetness, resulting in a dish that is both visually appealing and delightfully satisfying.

-Use the links above to: “Print it!” to view or print the recipe only | “Collect it!” to add to your Recipe Box | “Pin it!” to save to Pinterest | “Favorite it!” to save to Favorites.
+* Use the links above to: “Print it!” to view or print the recipe only | “Collect it!” to add to your Recipe Box | “Pin it!” to save to Pinterest | “Favorite it!” to save to Favorites.

 Or you can skip ahead and “Scroll to the Recipe!”

 GfreeDeliciously is wholeheartedly reader-supported!
 We may earn an affiliate commission when you buy through links on our site.
-Please consider joining our fantastic community.

 Styled photo showing a clear tall bowl arranged on a green placemat with salad tongs next to it, featuring the seven-layer salad inside.